Application Procedures for Beijing Government Scholarship for International Students

 1. Tuition fees: Recipients are exempt from tuition fees.

 2. Accommodation fees: Recipients are exempt from on-campus accommodation fees.
-For any recipient who chooses off-campus accommodation with the university's approval, the university shall provide an accommodation allowance on either a monthly or quarterly basis in accordance with applicable standards.
+For recipients who arrange off-campus accommodation with the approval of the host institution, an accommodation allowance is provided on either a monthly or a quarterly basis in accordance with applicable standards.

-3. Living expenses: Living expenses shall be disbursed on a regular basis by the universities.
+3. Living expenses: Living expenses shall be disbursed on a regular basis by the host institution.

-4. Comprehensive medical insurance premiums: These fees shall be disbursed to the recipients after enrollment and registration, or used by the universities to purchase medical insurance on behalf of the recipients, in accordance with relevant financial regulations.
+4. Comprehensive medical insurance premiums: The host institution shall either disburse the fees to the recipients upon registration, or purchase the insurance on their behalf in accordance with relevant financial regulations.

-(I) Applicants must be non-Chinese citizens, be well-disposed towards China, and be in good physical and mental health.
+i.
+Applicants must be non-Chinese citizens, well-disposed towards China, and in good physical and mental health.

-1. An applicant for a bachelor's degree program must have a high school diploma or equivalent qualification, and be no older than 25 years of age at the time of enrollment.
+1. Applicants for bachelor's programs shall have completed senior secondary education or possess equivalent qualifications, and be no older than 25 years of age at the time of enrollment.

-2. An applicant for a master's degree program must hold a bachelor's degree or equivalent qualification, and be no older than 35 years of age at the time of enrollment.
+2. Applicants for master's programs shall hold a bachelor's degree or possess equivalent qualifications, and be no older than 35 years of age at the time of enrollment.

-3. An applicant for a doctoral degree program must hold a master's degree or equivalent qualification, and be no older than 40 years of age at the time of enrollment.
+3. Applicants for doctoral programs shall hold a master's degree or equivalent qualifications, and be no older than 40 years of age at the time of enrollment.

-5. A visiting student (e.g., an inter-university exchange student) must hold a qualification equivalent to a bachelor's degree, or be currently enrolled as an undergraduate or master's student, and be no older than 45 years of age at the time of enrollment.
+5. Visiting students (including inter-university exchange students) shall have attained qualifications equivalent to a bachelor's degree or be currently enrolled as an undergraduate or master's student, and be no older than 45 years of age at the time of enrollment.

-6. A research scholar must hold a master's degree or above, or hold an academic title of associate professor or above, and be no older than 50 years of age at the time of enrollment.
+6. Research scholars shall hold a master's degree or above, or hold an academic title of associate professor or above, and be no older than 50 years of age at the time of enrollment.

 1. For programs taught in Chinese: